Accreditation and Assessment Frequently Asked Questions

 A program learning goal is a more general learning objective that exists to group together learning outcomes into subject areas.
 Think of a program learning outcome as a sub-part of a program learning goal.
 Program learning goals are not assessed; program learning outcomes are assessed.

-Refer to an example below, where communication is the general goal and subject area, and oral communication is the outcome one, and written communication is the other outcome two:
+Refer to an example below, where communication is the general goal and subject area, oral communication is outcome one, and written communication is the other outcome two:

 Goal 3 Communication: Students have the communication skills to persuasively and professionally articulate their thinking.